jruels/tf-gcp/labs/tf-provisioner/index.md

 ## Overview
 In this lab, you will update `main.tf` to include provisioners.

-Provisioners allow you to run shell scripts on the local machine, or remote resources.
+Provisioners allow you to run shell scripts on the local machine or remote resources.
 You can also use vendor provisioners from Chef, Puppet, and Salt.

 ## Add provisioners
 This lab updates the `main.tf` in the `tf-lab2` directory.